 The two most obvious needs when undertaking a crewel embroidery project are fabrics and threads, so that’s really all I’m going to talk about here: fabric and thread.

 You aren’t limited to twill, though, for crewel embroidery.
 You can use a sturdy linen, too.
 Strathaven linen works well.
 It is a plain-weave linen, very sturdy, and pretty much an all-around useful linen for crewel work or historical needlework projects.
-It’s a more economical choice, when compared to the linen twill above, at $46 / yard.
-You can also find it at Hedgehog Handworks as well as Tristan Brooks Designs.
+It’s a more economical choice, when compared to the linen twill above, at around $46 / yard.

 For threads, here’s my take on what I Really Like, what I Sort of Like, and what (ahem) I don’t really like much.